fmay/ziggyusaurus/docs/user-guide/Queuing.md

 ## Monitoring

 You can access Queue stats from Queue menu bar.
+This updates every 2 seconds so will show near real-time values,

 ![Queue monitor](/img/flows/queueing/queues-menu.png)

 ## Security & Performance